rendonc/emailreader/README.md

 # Email Reader

 A Java application that connects to an IMAPs server to search for unseen email messages which body contains a predefined keyword.
-The app will save the messages' received date, sender's address, and subject data in a MySQL database.
+The app will save the messages' received date, sender's address, and subject data into a MySQL database.

 ## Getting Started